Battle of Pine Creek: Prelude

 Tension had been growing on the Columbia Plateau since the 1855 Walla Walla Council forced tribes to cede vast portions of land.
 Yakama chief Kamiakin opposed the treaties, and so did many leaders of the Nez Perce, Cayuse, and Walla Walla nations.
-Adding to the tension, miners trespassed on tribal lands and attacked Indians.
+Adding to the tension, some miners intruded on tribal lands and there were isolated attacks on Indians.
 Some tribes retaliated with isolated killings of whites.
-In late 1855, the Oregon militia mounted an attack resulting in the Battle of Walla Walla and the murder of Walla Walla chief Peopeomoxmox.
+In late 1855, the Oregon militia mounted an attack resulting in the Battle of Walla Walla and the killing of Walla Walla chief Peopeomoxmox.
 Rumors that Lieutenant John Mullan would build a military road across their land fueled the outrage of tribes in the region.
-Finally, in 1858, Palouse people killed two miners as an act of vengeance for crimes against fellow tribal members.
+Finally, in 1858, Palouse people killed two miners as an act of vengeance for conflicts with tribal members.
 Fearing further violence, whites living at nearby Fort Colvile petitioned Steptoe for military protection.

 Steptoe departed Fort Walla Walla on May 6, 1858.
-His stated mission was to investigate the murder of the two prospectors and to demonstrate a military presence in order to calm the white settlers who were encroaching on Indian lands.
+His stated mission was to investigate the murder of the two prospectors and to demonstrate a military presence in order to calm the white settlers.
 Steptoe also wanted to recover a herd of cattle that a group of Palouses had driven from Fort Walla Walla.
 Leaving the fort, Steptoe's command of 159 soldiers were each issued about 40 rounds of ammunition.
 The group also ported two mountain howitzers.
-When Steptoe crossed the Snake River and entered the territory of the Spokane nation, he violated the promise of Governor Isaac Stevens that whites would respect Spokane land as long as the tribe agreed to remain peaceful.
+Steptoe crossed the Snake River and entered the territory of the Spokane nation, contrary to the promise of Governor Isaac Stevens that whites would respect Spokane land as long as the tribe agreed to remain peaceful.